mark-me/mixtape-society/docs/development/intro.md

 ## Contributing

 PRs welcome!
+To contribute:

+- Fork the repo and create a feature branch.
+- Install dev deps with `uv sync --extra dev`.
+- Run tests: `uv run pytest`.
+- Submit a PR against main with a clear description.

  Ideas:

 * Multi-user auth
 * M3U export
 * Mobile PWA support

-See `pyproject.toml` for dev dependencies
+See `pyproject.toml` for dev dependencies and the [Roadmap](roadmap.md) for more inspiration.